jasontjz/b2b_portal/README.md

 Route protection middleware

 A middleware code was written as a separate JS file/function and imported and required/inserted as a parameter on certain routes that required user authentication.

+---

+Google maps

+A Google maps iframe was inserted in the contact us page to allow users to navigate to the business's physical address